remjx/coindrop/README.md

-# Coindrop 🐖💰
+# Coindrop 💰

-Create your shareable list of addresses for peer-to-peer payments
+Create a simple webpage for accepting payments & donations.
+Open-source, zero-fee, and free forever.

 ## Problem ❓